DGRC-PT/cluster_specific_split_read_finder/readme.md

 Using this coordinates, the algorithm will try and map the split reads, assuming that:

-a) split-reads were not mapped in previous steps
++ split-reads were not mapped in previous steps;
-c) the pair of the split-read is mapped within the translocation cluster and is marked in the SAM file as “unmapped-mate”.
++ the pair of the split-read is mapped within the translocation cluster and is marked in the SAM file as “unmapped-mate”.

-The algorithm can be divided in two parts: data selection, where the potential split-reads and breakpoint regions are selected and prepared for analysis; and read processing, where BWA tries to map iteratively the potentially split-reads against the breakpoint regions (Figure 1).
+The algorithm can be divided in two parts: **data selection**, where the potential split-reads and breakpoint regions are selected and prepared for analysis; and **read processing**, where BWA tries to map iteratively the potentially split-reads against the breakpoint regions.

 **Data selection consists of:**